 Liabilities are debts you have that you’re servicing.
 This includes things like home loans, the maximum limit on a credit card, personal loan or overdraft, and any student loans.

-To avoid late fees, you’ll need to make the minimum payment by the due date - you’ll be able to find the date and amount on your credit card statement.
-But if you want to avoid paying purchase interest you’ll need to pay your whole closing balance.
+This is the least amount of money you need to pay on your credit card each month and is determined by how much you’ve spent.
+To avoid late fees, you’ll need to make this payment plus any "Amount Due Immediately" by the due date, which you can find on your credit card statement.
+If you want to avoid paying purchase interest, you’ll need to pay your whole closing balance.

 This is how much you pay towards your credit card for the month.
 It could be your minimum payment, the entire amount you owe, or somewhere in-between.